Where is India headed?

 There are ominous signs that India would become another Brazil in a few decades – a lower-middle-income economy rife with inequality, corruption, poverty, and religion.
 But if it were to happen, we should count ourselves lucky considering all the headwinds our economy is facing and will continue to face.

 The last few years have been disastrous for the Indian economy.
 The growth has stalled, and there are no signs of it going back to 8% levels.
-COVID–19 is still ravaging the world economy, and we don’t know how the growth will look like in the Corona aftermath.
+COVID–19 is still ravaging the world economy, and we don’t know what the growth will look like in the Corona aftermath.

 I thought about doing this prediction (I know it’s stupid, but it’s fun) while reading Restart: The last chance for the Indian economy by Mihir Sharma.
 It’s a tolerable book, although the author is obsessed with reviving the Indian manufacturing sector.
 I won't recommend it to anyone, but the author makes a pertinent point about the lack of economic reforms in India.
 He writes no government in India has been ever serious about economic reforms.
 I see eye to eye with his thoughts.
 One reason why the Indian industry remains uncompetitive even in 2020 is the inability of successive governments to liberalise the economy and create a reliable regulatory environment for strong sustainable growth.
-Indian economy remains in doldrums, controlled and regulated by numerous ministries and departments, and there are no signs of it changing in the future.
+Indian economy remains in the doldrums, controlled and regulated by numerous ministries and departments, and there are no signs of it changing in the future.

 "I disapprove of what you say, but I will defend to the death your right to say it."